Rust-SDL2/rust-sdl2/README.md

 * `mixer` to link against SDL2\_mixer and have access to sound mixing features
 * `ttf` to link against SDL2\_ttf and have access to various font features
 * `raw-window-handle` to enable the crate `raw-window-handle`, which is useful to interop with various other backends.
-* `unsafe-textures` to not have a lifetime in `Texture` structs.
+* `unsafe_textures` to not have a lifetime in `Texture` structs.
 Texture are only freed when the program exits, or can be done manually through `unsafe`.
 * `use-bindgen` to customize bindings instead of using pre-generated `sdl_bindings` which were created from a Linux environment.
 It generates your own custom SDL2 bindings, tailored to your distro.
 Useful for specific window-related scenarios.
 * `use-vcpkg` to pull SDL2 from vcpkg instead of looking in your system.
 * `use-pkgconfig` use pkg-config to detect where your library is located on your system.
 Mostly useful on unix systems for static linking.